 - Permissions-Policy - not relevant, client not a browser

 tl;dr a PITA – from AWS Support

-Addition of custom response headers is not a native feature built into CloudFront at this time, which means that you need to rely on a feature or service that allows arbitrary modifications to responses.
+Custom response headers is not a native feature built into CloudFront at the time writing, which means that you need to rely on a feature or service that allows arbitrary modifications to responses.
 Currently, this is only allowed by Lambda@edge or CloudFront functions.

 There are differences in CloudFront functions' event structure and the accepted function signature, please review the documentation links and examples for more information.
 Pricing information is available on the main pricing page.